andre-gonzalez/ansible/to-do.md

 ## Missing
 1. add a task to mount the internal hard drive in rsync play when device is samsung-expert
+2. Add a task to configure QEMU/KVM windows VM.
+To move configuration between computers keeping the .qcow in backup

 ## Improvements
 1. create a template to generate the sudoers file